 Does Honey Go Bad?
 Everything You Need to Know

 Does honey go bad, or does honey expire?
 The short answer is no. Honey does not spoil or go bad like most other foods.
 While honey jars may have an expiration date, this is primarily for inventory management and to indicate the freshest products.
 Honey’s unique properties allow it to remain edible indefinitely if stored correctly.
+In fact, bees store honey in their hive to eat through the winter!
 In this article, we’ll explore why honey has such an incredible shelf life, what factors might affect its longevity, and how to ensure it stays fresh for as long as possible.

 bees on top of honeycomb